 Even though the country had a deficit in its balance of trade, this might be offset by items on other accounts especially by capital account.
 Balance of trade (merchandise) provides substantial account of payments emerging from international transactions but it does not reflect a complete picture of all the payments due to the country and the payments due from the country.
 For that it require Balance of Payment Account.
-Mind, balance of visible items in BOP account is called BOT.
+Mind, balance of visible items in its imports.

-The balance of trade compares the value of a country's exports of goods and services against its imports.
 When exports are greater than imports, a trade surplus, Most nations view that as a favorable trade balance.
 The opposite, when the value of imports outweighs the value of exports, is a trade deficit.
 Countries usually regard that as an unfavorable trade balance.